algorandfoundation/specs/dev/TEAL_opcodes.md

 - LogicSigVersion >= 4
 - Mode: Application

-The `gload` opcode can only access scratch spaces of previous app calls contained in the current group.
+`gload` fails unless the requested transaction is an ApplicationCall and T < GroupIndex.

 ## gloads i

 - Opcode: 0x3b {uint8 position in scratch space to load from}
 - Pops: *... stack*, uint64
 - Pushes: any
-- push Ith scratch space index of the Ath transaction in the current group
+- push Ith scratch space index of the Xth transaction in the current group
 - LogicSigVersion >= 4
 - Mode: Application

-The `gloads` opcode can only access scratch spaces of previous app calls contained in the current group.
+`gloads` fails unless the requested transaction is an ApplicationCall and X < GroupIndex.

 ## gaid t

 - Opcode: 0x3c
 - Pops: _None_
 - Pushes: uint64
-- push the ID of the asset or application created in the Tth transaction of the current group, or fail if nothing was created in that transaction
+- push the ID of the asset or application created in the Tth transaction of the current group
 - LogicSigVersion >= 4
 - Mode: Application

-The `gaid` opcode can only access the ID of assets or applications created by previous txns in the current group.
+`gaid` fails unless the requested transaction created an asset or application and T < GroupIndex.

 ## gaids

 - Opcode: 0x3d
 - Pops: *... stack*, uint64
 - Pushes: uint64
-- push the ID of the asset or application created in the Ath transaction of the current group, or fail if nothing was created in that transaction
+- push the ID of the asset or application created in the Xth transaction of the current group
 - LogicSigVersion >= 4
 - Mode: Application

-The `gaids` opcode can only access the ID of assets or applications created by previous txns in the current group.
+`gaidx` fails unless the requested transaction created an asset or application and X < GroupIndex.

 ## bnz target